-9. Have someone else read your report – a spouse, trusted friend, another LNC – just to get a different perspective and to make sure you did not miss anything obvious.
+9. Have someone else with excellent proofreading skills read your report – a spouse, trusted friend, another LNC – just to get a different perspective and to make sure you did not miss anything obvious.

 Use these proofreading tips to gain mastery of what is the final stage of any LNC work product.
 Improve your knowledge of spelling, commonly confused words, capitalization and punctuation rules by getting a copy of The Writing Handbook for LNCs.
 This workbook and DVD product will make your reports shine.
 Order the Writing Handbook for LNCs here.